Licensing in Scotland

 Crerar Hotel Group

-- Advised SMG Europe on securing licences for the new Aberdeen event complex/exhibition and conference centre, including a provisional premises licence, a theatre licence and a market operator’s licence.
+- Advised SMG Europe on the licensing of its new £333m exhibition and conference centre in Aberdeen, which included a provisional premises licence, theatre licence, and market operator’s licence.